Investing in Bitcoin has been very lucrative to many early adopters, however, it is not too late to get started right now.

-2. Assuming Bitcoin is adopted for number of practical applications, the value will rise significantly – moving money around the world can be costly and time consuming – Using Bitcoin is fast, efficient and cost effective and transactions can be confirmed in a matter of minutes vs up to 7 days for normal FIAT currency transactions plus the cost of transaction.
+2. Assuming Bitcoin is adopted for a number of practical applications, the value will rise significantly – moving money around the world can be costly and time-consuming – Using Bitcoin is fast, efficient and cost-effective and transactions can be confirmed in a matter of minutes vs up to 7 days for normal FIAT currency transactions plus the cost of transaction.
 Bitcoin transcends borders.

 3. More and more people and businesses seem to be using Bitcoin – spending Bitcoin is simplified with the introduction of Bitcoin debit cards, Bitcoin ATM’s and Merchant solutions rolling out globally either at stores or online shopping.
 Thousands of Bitcoin wallets are being opened daily at various exchanges.

 4. A higher price could increase transaction volume, which would then further boost the price – higher prices attract higher transaction volume supporting the price.
 Liquidity in the market is increasing.

 5. Bitcoin has a first-mover advantage among the other digital currencies – many coins have come and gone, all wanting to be the next “Bitcoin”.
 Bitcoin has the most developers who have achieved much over the past 8 years.
 It will take a super coin to unhinge Bitcoin from its throne… is this coin coming?
 Here is an opinion on why altcoins make pa oor long-term investment.